fopina/action-docker-image-updater/README.md

 It also adds a joke to output `joke` to brighten your day.

+> **Note**
+> [renovatebot](https://github.com/renovatebot/github-action) looks like the best option to do this, I recommend it over this action.
+> I only keep it as I did before finding out about it and it has some specific behavior I need.

 # What's new

 Please refer to the [release page](https://github.com/fopina/action-docker-image-updater/releases/latest) for the latest release notes.